-Pre-Medical Advisory Committee
+Pre-Medical Advisory Committee (PMAC)

-All students must meet with the chair of the Pre-Medical Advisory Committee (PMAC) during their junior year to discuss pre-admission testing and application procedures for the schools they are interested in.
+All pre-med students should meet with the chair of the Pre-Medical Advisory Committee (PMAC) during their sophomore year to discuss pre-admission testing and application procedures for the schools they are interested in.
 The application process is different for each type of medical program.
 Each application service has its own submission dates and final deadlines that are detailed on their websites.
 The PMAC recommends that you complete and submit your online applications no later than mid-July unless special circumstances apply.
 Once your online application has been submitted, individual schools will send you detailed secondary or supplemental applications to complete and will ask for an official ‘committee letter of evaluation’.

-The PMAC is responsible for writing the letters of evaluation required by the professional schools.
+The PMAC is responsible for writing the committee letter of evaluation required by the professional schools.
 Students will be asked to submit a portfolio of information to the PMAC for each program that needs a letter written.
 The PMAC generally requires 3-4 weeks to complete most evaluation letters once a completed portfolio has been received.